muggenstuermer/MU_Anno1800_Mod_Collection/[Gameplay] Fire_Station_MU/README.md

 The buildings were integrated into the original building menu of the fire station.

-For the Harbor a seperated menu is created,straight after SPIU-Harborlife.
+For the Harbor a seperated menu is created,straight after SPIU-Harborlife.Main icon is taken from @Jakobs mod "Compact Build Menus" and modified.

 Ranges could be changed with [IMYA](https://github.com/anno-mods/iModYourAnno)